DATA SHACK 2026

 May 2026: Final workshop and presentation of results take place in remote mode at Harvard and POLIMI.

-This program will select students currently attending the second year of the Master (Laurea Magistrale) of Politecnico di Milano, two from Information Engineering and one from Design.
-Applicants should have obtained at least 40 CFU during their first year of Master studies, with an average grade above 25/30.
-Applications must be sent by email to: alice.gentile@polimi.it.
-The email must include as a subject: "DATASCIENCE application + Name of the applicant + Faculty of the applicant (Design or Comp.Sci.)".
+For the second project, this program will select two students currently attending the second year of the Computer Science and Engineering Master (Laurea Magistrale) of Politecnico di Milano; for the first project, students have already been selected.
+Applicants must have obtained at least 40 CFU during their first year of Master studies, with an average grade above 27/30.
+Applications must be submitted through this online form by December 4th.

 Harvard students must be in a Harvard master’s or PhD program.
 The Data-Shack program is being offered as a part of the Capstone course, so students signing up for this program must commit to taking this course during the spring semester.